CLina10/CLina10.github.io/README.md

 ## About me
 I'm a 20 years old gamedesign/programming student who enjoys to play and create different games.
 My complete life resolve around games, from playing to creating and also writing.
 I hope that people enjoy my work and that I can work with a great team to entertain hardcore gamer and occasion gamer with my projects.
-Currently I'm studying 3D-Game Design at the GPB College in Berlin, Germany.
-My specialization lies in gamedesign and programming, where I really enjoy to create new stories and games.<a name="Projects"></a>
+<a name="Projects"></a>Currently I'm studying 3D-Game Design at the GPB College in Berlin, Germany.
+My specialization lies in gamedesign and programming, where I really enjoy to create new stories and games.

 ## Projects
 This is a list of my projects.